 - Group therapy: Peer support and 12-Step programs can provide advice, support, and motivation that are important to the recovery process.

 - Family counseling: The family learns to support the loved one in the recovery process and future abstinence.

 - Aftercare programs: Continued support after the treatment program is over can increase the person’s ability to avoid relapse.

 Methadone addiction is a growing and troubling issue.
-For this reason, it is important to find ways of achieving recovery from heroin abuse that do not involve this drug maintenance treatment.
+For this reason, it is important to find ways of achieving recovery from opioid abuse that do not involve methadone as a drug maintenance treatment.
 Fortunately, other types of research-based addiction treatments can support people who are struggling with opioid addiction – including addiction to methadone – move forward into recovery and avoid relapse.